Mohsen Makhmalbaf: Career

-Time of Love (1991) is Makhmalbaf's ninth feature film and the first film of what he calls his "third period".
+Time of Love (1991) is Makhmalbaf's ninth feature film.
+It is the first film of what he calls his "third period".
 It is a romantic trilogy that offers three variations of the same story.

 Makhmalbaf directed Gabbeh in 1996.
 The film follows the nomadic Ghashghai people, whose bright, bold carpets tell stories.
 The main thread features a young woman who loves a mysterious stranger but is forbidden to marry him.
 The film is romantic and non-realistic, with events seeming to leap around in time and space, much like a dream.

 Makhmalbaf took time off from directing in 1996 to form the Makhmalbaf Film House, a school for young filmmakers.
 It quickly became a private production house for the increasing number of filmmakers in his family.
 In 1997, his 17-year-old daughter Samira directed The Apple, using him as a scriptwriter and editor.
-Makhmalbaf's wife, Marziyeh Meshkini, worked as an assistant director to her daughter and then took up directing herself.
+Makhmalbaf's wife, Marzieh Meshkini, worked as an assistant director to her daughter and then took up directing herself.

-Kandahar (2001) is a fictional odyssey inspired by a true story set in Afghanistan before the September 11 attacks, as the Taliban's laws strip women of civil rights and hope and a Western-cultured Afghan woman returns to prevent her sister's suicide during the last eclipse of the 20th century.
+Kandahar (2001) is a fictional odyssey inspired by a true story set in Afghanistan before the September 11 attacks.
+The Taliban passed laws stripping women of civil rights and of their hopes for their futures.
+A Western-cultured Afghan woman returns to the country to prevent her sister's suicide during the last eclipse of the 20th century.